BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_5_Sending_a_Raw_Transaction_with_a_Locktime.md

 When you create a locktime transaction, you include a number that represents either a block height (if it's a small number) or a UNIX timestamp (if it's a big number).
 This tells the Bitcoin network that the transaction may not be put into a block until either the specified time has arrived or the blockchain has reached the specified height.

+_What is block height?_ Block height is the height of the most recent block in the chain, counted up from the genesis block for Bitcoin.
+In other words, if three blocks had been created atop the genesis block, then the blockheight would be four.

 _What is nLockTime?_ It's the same thing as locktime.
 More specifically, it's what locktime is called internal to the Bitcoin Core source code.

 When a locktime transaction is waiting to go into a block, it can be cancelled.
 This means that it is far, far from finalized.
 In fact, the ability to cancel is the whole purpose of a locktime transaction.